 Founded by entrepreneur Will Shakesheff in London, the American edition of BikeCaffe began in Colorado a couple of years ago and has since spread to a number of states.
 Ash was the first to purchase a franchise in Florida, and one of the initial five or 10 people to invest in the company.

 “It feels pretty good, being the first one in the state,” he said.
 “But I don’t think it’s going to remain a secret for long.”

 After purchasing the equipment and signing the franchise agreement, which Ash must honor for five years, Shakesheff himself delivered the components and trained Ash for three days on how to use the machines.

-Before getting started, Ash had to get inspected by the Florida Department of Agriculture and apply for the appropriate vendor permits; in July he secured a spot outside of the BB&T bank building on the corner of Fourth Street and Central Avenue in downtown St. Pete, and he recently added the open-air market at the Largo Community Center to his stops.
+Before getting started, Ash had to get inspected by the Florida Department of Agriculture and apply for the appropriate vendor permits; in July he secured a spot outside of the BB&T bank building on the corner of Fourth Street and Central Avenue in downtown St. Pete, and he recently added the at the to his stops.

 With nearly eight months of mobile vending under his belt, Ash says he is satisfied with his decision.

 “I get a pretty good reaction from people, especially the first time they see it," he said.
 "It definitely helps bring people in.
 If it was just a normal coffee stand, I don’t think it would get this much attention.”